-This is easier said than done if messaging apps are core to our organisation’s communication strategy – so how business leaders use (and advocate use) of collaboration tools is equally significant.
-Role-modelling by managers helps to encourage not just the adoption of tools, but also healthy use of them.
+This is easier said than done if messaging apps are core to our organisation’s communication strategy – so how business leaders use (and advocate use of) collaboration tools is equally significant.
+Role-modelling by managers helps to encourage not just the adoption of tools, but also the healthy use of them.

 “We need to treat online and in-person collaboration as complementary ways of working, suited to different contexts and problems,” advises Alexandra Samuel, author of Work Smarter with Social Media.